databricks/spark-training/strata_2013/index.md

    </div>
    </div>

-   The `collect` method at the end converts the result from an RDD to a Scala array.
+   The `collect` method at the end converts the result from an RDD to an array.
    Note that when we don't specify a name for the result of a command (e.g. `val enTuples` above), a variable with name `res` is automatically created.

    We can combine the previous three commands into one: